 - Stay involved in healthy activities, including relaxing and spending time with family and friends.

-Stay in touch with your transplant team and let them know of any significant changes in your health.
+Stay in touch with your transplant team and let your team know of any significant changes in your health.
 If you're waiting for a donated kidney, make sure the transplant team knows how to reach you at all times.
-Keep your packed hospital bag handy, and make arrangements for transportation to the transplant center in advance.
+Keep your packed hospital bag ready and make arrangements for transportation to the transplant center.